Mysore Pak Recipe

 4. How long does Mysore Pak stay fresh?

 Mysore Pak can stay fresh for up to a week when stored in an airtight container at room temperature.
-It's best consumed within the first few days to enjoy its optimal texture and flavour.
+For the best texture and flavour, it's ideal to consume it within the initial few days.

 Recipe you might like